Brookeborough

 Brookeborough (/brʊkˈbʌrə/; Irish: Achadh Lon, meaning 'Field of the Blackbirds') is a village in County Fermanagh, Northern Ireland, at the westerly foot of Slieve Beagh.
 It lies about eleven miles east of Enniskillen, just off the A4 trunk road, and about five miles west of the County Tyrone boundary.
 It is situated in the civil parish of Aghavea and the historic barony of Magherastephana.
 It is situated within Fermanagh and Omagh district.

-According to the 2001 Census, Brookeborough had a population of 517.
+According to the 2021 census, Brookeborough had a population of 438.
 The economy is heavily dependent on cattle and sheep farming.
 There are five places of Christian worship; a Catholic church, a Methodist church (built in 1839), an Elim Pentecostal church, a Church of Ireland church and a Baptist church; two public houses; and two primary (elementary) schools.

 History

 Before the Plantation of Ulster the area of Brookeborough was known as Achadh Lon (anglicised as Aghalun), the townland in which it lies.
 It is believed that the Irish name refers to a "field of blackbirds".
 Aghalun was in the hands of the Maguire Clan until the 1641 rebellion when it was given to the Brooke family.
 The village was then named after Sir Henry Brooke, who was granted the village in 1666 and settled at Colebrooke Park nearby.

-On 1 January 1957, there was an attack on Brookeborough Royal Ulster Constabulary Barracks by the Irish Republican Army during its 1950s Border Campaign.
-This attack was led by Seán Garland, and included Seán South and Fergal O'Hanlon, who were both mortally wounded during the attack.
+On 1 January 1957 at 6.55pm, members of an Irish Republican Army (IRA) column led by Seán Garland, equipped with grenades and firebombs, launched an attack on Brookesborough Royal Ulster Constabulary (RUC) barracks as part of the ongoing Border Campaign.
+Two IRA members, Seán South and Fergal O'Hanlon, were killed in a battle that lasted 'ten minutes', with three of their comrades wounded.

 In 2002, the Brookeborough Community Development Association, in conjunction with a similar organisation in Riverstown, County Sligo, Republic of Ireland, launched the Riverbrooke Cross-Border Initiative linking the two villages in a programme of cross-community/cross-border working.